echin522/Javascript-Project/README.md

 # Background #

 Standing Menacingly (tentative) is my take on Punchout!! for the Nintendo Entertainment System.
-It blends elements from Japanese pop culture icons such as Jojo's Bizarre Adventure to bring a creative spin on the classic game by only allowing the user to play with their voice.
+It blends elements from Japanese pop culture icons such as Jojo's Bizarre Adventure to bring a creative spin on the classic game by allowing the user to play with their voice.

 The original game is simple and contains two objects as it's main focus - the player and their opponent.
 The player must punch an opponent boxer and knock them out as quickly as possible.

-There will be four difficulty settings for the opponent, each with different time and health parameters.
-The user wins if they are able to knock the opponent out within the time limit and loses otherwise.
-Further details will be shared in the following sections.

-# Functionality & MVP #
+# Link to Live Version #

-Game setup
-- The user will speak their "punch phrase" (PP) into the microphone
-- Upon registering and confirming their desired PP, they may choose a difficulty setting
-- The game officially begins once they say their PP again

-Core gameplay
-- Each time the player calls their PP, it will register as a single punch.
-Constant screaming will not count!
-- Each punch will deal damage to the enemy
-- Once the enemy runs out of health, the player wins!
-- If the timer runs out before the enemy is KO'd, the player loses

-Options (not voice controlled)
-- Universal
-    - Mute music and/or SFX
-    - Instructions sheet (initially hidden)
-- Start menu
-    - Difficulty setting
-- During gameplay
-    - Pause menu

 # Wireframe #